bukzmatter/bukz/README.md

-The karbowanec is Ukrainian national cryptocurrency, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
+Balkancoin is cryptocurrency, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
 It is people's electronic cash, not connected to government or officials.

-## Building Karbo
+## Building Balkancoin

 ### On *nix